SoBo7a/MSFS-Events-Calendar-Viewer/README.md

 ## License

-This project is licensed under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html).
+This project as a whole is licensed under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html).
+Individual files may have a different, but compatible license.

+## Warranty

+This program comes with ABSOLUTELY NO WARRANTY.

 ## Support